Orthogonalization speed-up from quantum coherence after a sudden quench: Experimental implementation

-\textit{Experimental implementation.}--- To experimentally probe the coherence-enhanced orthogonalization in one- or few-fermion systems, we consider a minimal setup based on ultracold atomic ensembles held in optical tweezers.
-Fermionic alkaline-earth-like atoms could be used to engineer both the system and the interacting localized defect, exploiting state-selective potentials~\cite{Heinz2020,Hohn2023} and the tunable interactions between the $^1$S$_0$ and $^3$P$_0$ clock states~\cite{Hoefer2015,Pagano2015,Bettermann2020}.
-Specifically, a single atom playing the role of the localized defect can be initialized in the $^1$S$_0$ state and cooled to the motional ground state of an optical tweezer, near the $^1$S$_0$-state tune-out wavelength~\cite{Hohn2023,vanFrank2016SciRepMontangero}.
-Then, a system composed of a single (or few) $^1$S$_0$ atoms in a different nuclear spin state can be separately cooled to the lowest motional levels of a wider, yet highly anisotropic, harmonic trap.
-There, by dynamically acting on the trapping potential with optimal control sequences~\cite{Grochowski2023}, a coherent state of atomic motion can be prepared along the weakest confinement direction~\cite{Brown2023}.
-Exploiting sideband-driving with a clock transition, motional level superpositions can also be prepared~\cite{Shaw2025}.
-By varying the spatial overlap of the two traps, the effective defect strength can be tuned, the quench dynamics being initiated by a Ramsey clock $\pi/2$-pulse on the $^1$S$_0 \rightarrow ^3$P$_0$ clock transition for the defect atom.
+To experimentally probe the coherence-enhanced orthogonalization in one- or few-fermion systems, we consider a minimal setup based on ultracold atomic ensembles held in optical tweezers.
+Fermionic alkaline-earth-like atoms could be used to engineer both the system and the interacting localized defect, exploiting state-selective potentials~\cite{Heinz2020,Hohn2023} and the tunable contact interactions between the $^1$S$_0$ and $^3$P$_0$ clock states~\cite{Hoefer2015,Pagano2015,Bettermann2020}.
+Specifically, a single atom playing the role of the localized defect can be first initialized in the $^1$S$_0$ state and cooled to the motional ground state of an optical tweezer, near the $^1$S$_0$-state tune-out wavelength~\cite{Hohn2023,vanFrank2016SciRepMontangero}.
+Then, a system composed of a single or few $^1$S$_0$ atoms in a different nuclear spin state can be separately cooled to the lowest motional levels of a wider, yet highly anisotropic, harmonic trap.
+By dynamically acting on the trapping potential, possibly with optimal control sequences that exploit the unavoidable trap anharmonicity as a resource~\cite{Grochowski2023}, coherent states of atomic motion can be prepared along the weakest confinement direction~\cite{Brown2023,Lienhard2025}.
+Exploiting sideband-driving with an optical clock transition, motional level superpositions can also be prepared~\cite{Shaw2025}.
+In this direction, it will be relevant to devise novel optimal protocols for motional engineering of tweezer-trapped atoms, where the coherent coupling of targeted motional states is achieved through multi-pulse optical clock sequences with time-varying phase and/or trap depth in the Lamb-Dicke regime.
+The effective defect strength can be tuned by varying the spatial overlap of the two traps, the quench dynamics being initiated by a Ramsey clock $\pi/2$-pulse on the $^1$S$_0 \rightarrow ^3$P$_0$ clock transition for the defect atom.
 Ramsey interferometry can be utilized to measure the time‑dependent overlap and the system's coherence decay~\cite{goold_orthogonality_2011,Knap2012,Cetina2016}.
+The impact of motional coherence on the dynamics for a chosen initial state could be quantitatively studied by letting the prepared superposition decohere over a variable amount of time before performing the interaction quench.